hcholab/sfkit/docs/source/workflows.rst

 SF-GWAS Workflow (2022 version)
 -------------------------------

-This workflow uses all of the currently supported :doc:`commands` except for :ref:`encrypt data`.
+This workflow uses all of the currently supported :doc:`commands` except for *encrypt_data*.

 SF-PCA Workflow (2022 version)
 ------------------------------